isabella232/advertising-cloud.en/help/dsp/campaign-management/ads/ad-types.md

 ---
 # Available Ad Types

-All of the following ad types are available in Advertising Cloud DSP for [third-party-served ads](/help/dsp/campaign-management/ads/ad-create-multiple.md).
+All of the following ad types are available in Advertising Cloud DSP.

 For full specifications for each ad type, see the [Ad Specifications](/help/dsp/assets/ad-specs.pdf).